farProgrammer/colorGitDemo/README.md

 # colorGitDemo
-It is just first demo my Github work!
+It is just my first demo for Github workflow!